NOTE: THIS INFORMATION IS FOR RETURNING SOPHOMORE/JUNIOR/SENIOR STUDENTS ONLY

 Is There Anything I Must Do In Order To Participate In The Housing Lottery?

 YES!
-Log onto MyWitt and click on “Student Academic Information” and then on "Registration Priority and Holds".
-If you have any type of hold/restriction, such as an unpaid balance on your student account, Dean of Students hold, library fine, etc., you must contact the appropriate office to correct the restriction(s) before proceeding through the housing lottery module.
-You will not be allowed to proceed if any holds or restrictions exist.
-If you want to be included in a group of 2, 3, 4 or 5, a hold will prohibit your group from entering preferences.
+Log onto MyWitt and click on “My Admin Stuff”, then click “Student Academic Information” and then click on "Registration Priority and Holds".
+If you have any type of hold/restriction, such as an unpaid balance on your student account, Dean of Students hold, library fine, etc., you must contact the appropriate office to lift the restriction/hold(s) before proceeding through housing lottery.
+You will not be allowed to proceed if any holds or restrictions exist and will prohibit your group from entering preferences.

 You will be sent an e-mail with your housing selection results by 5 p.m. the day your lottery runs.
 If you have not received an e-mail by the following morning, please contact us at 937-327-7800 or e-mail email@example.com.

-May I Stay In My Current Room Next Year?
+May I Stay In My Current Residence Hall and/or Room Next Year?

-Although there is a possibility that you will be placed in your current room, you will not have an advantage over other students' placement there.
+Although there is a possibility that you will be placed in your current residence hall or room, you will not have an advantage over other students' placement there.

 How Does The On-Line Residence Hall Housing Lottery Process Work?